Find an Orthodontist near you

 Tongue thrust

-Abnormal function of the tongue.
-Can sometimes lead to bite problems.
+Abnormal function of the tongue, which can sometimes lead to bite problems.

 Twin block